Jesus Christ the High Priest

 What does it mean that Jesus is a 'great high priest'?

-"Since we have a great high priest who has ascended into heaven, Jesus the Son of God, let us hold firmly to the faith we profess" (Hebrews 4:14) — presenting Jesus's priesthood not as a title but as grounds for confidence.
+"Since then we have a great high priest who has passed through the heavens, Jesus, the Son of God, let us hold fast our confession" (Hebrews 4:14, RSV-CE) — presenting Jesus's priesthood not as a title but as grounds for confidence.

 Why is Jesus's priesthood described as sympathetic to human weakness?

-"We do not have a high priest who is unable to empathize with our weaknesses, but we have one who has been tempted in every way, just as we are — yet he did not sin" (Hebrews 4:15) — a priest who shares the experience of temptation without sharing its outcome.
+"We have not a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin" (Hebrews 4:15, RSV-CE) — a priest who shares the experience of temptation without sharing its outcome.

 What is the 'order of Melchizedek' associated with Christ's priesthood?